Who Wants to Be a Millionaire (American game show): Album

+Disney Parks attraction

-Disney Parks attractionWho Wants to Be a Millionaire – Play It! was an attraction at the Disney's Hollywood Studios theme park (when it was known as Disney-MGM Studios) at Walt Disney World in Orlando, Florida and at Disney California Adventure Park in Anaheim, California.
-Both the Florida and California Play It! attractions opened in 2001; the California version closed in 2004, and the Florida version closed in 2006 and was replaced by Toy Story Midway Mania!The format in the Play It! attraction was very similar to that of the television show that inspired it.
+Who Wants to Be a Millionaire – Play It! was an attraction at the Disney's Hollywood Studios theme park (when it was known as Disney-MGM Studios) at Walt Disney World in Orlando, Florida and at the Disney California Adventure park in Anaheim, California.
+Both the Florida and California Play It! attractions opened in 2001; the California version closed in 2004, and the Florida version closed in 2006 and was replaced by Toy Story Midway Mania!

+The format in the Play It! attraction was very similar to that of the television show that inspired it.
 When a show started, a Fastest Finger question was given, and the audience was asked to put the four answers in order; the person with the fastest time was the first contestant in the Hot Seat for that show.
 However, the main game had some differences: for example, contestants competed for points rather than dollars, the questions were set to time limits, and the Phone-a-Friend lifeline became Phone a Complete Stranger which connected the contestant to a Disney cast member outside the attraction's theater who would find a guest to help.
 After every level the player completed, he or she was awarded a collectible lapel pin.
 Additional prizes were awarded after every fifth question they answered correctly.

-Streaming channel

-On January 23, 2023, ABC launched a streaming channel consisting of episodes from the 2020 reboot, exclusively on the ABC app and ABC.com.
-The channel went offline just four days later on January 27, 2023.